aferrero2707/PhotoFlow/README.md

 # Current status

 PhotoFlow is in a early development stage.
-The present code provides a proof-of-concept of the planned functionalities: it opens an image file and applies a brightness-contrast adjustment whose strength is controlled by a vertical linear gradient (no effect at the bottom and maximum at the top).
+The present code provides a proof-of-concept of the planned functionalities: it opens an image file and applies a brightness-contrast adjustment whose strength is controlled by a vertical linear gradient (no effect at the bottom and maximum at the top), followed by two "invert" operations.

+The individual layers can be activated and de-activated using the radio buttons on the right of the image.

-However, the program will hopefully evolve to a fully-functional preliminary version rather quickly.
+The program will hopefully evolve to a fully-functional preliminary version rather soon.